ebmdatalab/bennettbot/DEPLOY.md

 ## Creating the Slack app
 (This should only need to be done once).

-ebmbot needs a new-style Slack app and uses
-[socket mode](https://slack.dev/bolt-python/concepts#socket-mode) to listen for messages.
+bennettbot needs a new-style Slack app and uses [socket mode](https://slack.dev/bolt-python/concepts#socket-mode) to listen for messages.
 To create one: